CCI-MOC/hil/docs/rest_api.md

 the network name and the value of each key is another dictionary with keys corresponding to that network's id and projects

+Response contains all networks if having the administrative access.
+Otherwise, response only contains all public networks.

 The response must contain the following fields:

 * "network", the name of a network
 * "network_id", the id of the network
 * "projects", a list of projects with access to the network or 'None' if network is public

-Example Response by an admin user:
+Example Response for an admin user:

     {
         "netA": {